 One way to beat the heat and enjoy some downtime in the afternoon is to head down to the Guadalquivir River for a river boat cruise.
-You’ll depart from the Tower of Gold (Torre del Oro) and pass by monuments such as the Plaza de España, Maestranza Bullring and Triana Bridge.
+You’ll depart from the Tower of Gold (Torre del Oro) and pass by monuments such as the Plaza de España, Real Maestranza Bullring and Triana Bridge.
 You’ll enjoy the breeze off the water and the shade of the covered boat deck.
 If your family would enjoy something more active, consider a bike tour of Seville instead or guided tour of the city.
 Ciao Bambino advisors can assist with a family-friendly guide.

 Flamenco has its roots in Seville and its Triana neighborhood is famous worldwide for its tablaos, or flamenco shows, where you can see the dance performed.
 While the Triana neighborhood is most well-known, you can see flamenco throughout Seville and some of the venues in Barrio de Santa Cruz might be a bit earlier and more accessible for families.
 Unless you are an aficionado, chances are your family will be impressed wherever you go.
 When you think of flamenco (not flamingo!), you think of swirling dresses flashing layers of petticoats underneath and may even expect something joyful.
 But flamenco is actually quite solemn.
 The guitar playing, combined with such soulful, heart-wrenching singing and fast flying feet is guaranteed to move and impress the whole family.

-You’ll want to give yourselves at least two days to see Sevilla’s highlights, including time spent exploring Barrio de Santa Cruz.
+You’ll want to give yourselves at least two days to see Seville’s highlights, including time spent exploring Barrio de Santa Cruz.
 Don’t be turned off by the many souvenir shops hawking the same polka-dot flamenco dresses, fans, and hair combs.
 There are some nice pottery shops to be found but most of all kids will enjoy “getting lost” in the labyrinth of narrow, winding streets and discovering hidden plazas and courtyard with fountains.
 And be sure to spend more time based here if you’re planning any day trips outside the city.

 We've paired our favorite accommodations and activities in one easy, book-and-go package.
 Get more details and make a request >

 If you want planning guidance, CB!
 Vacation Consultants specialize in helping families book travel to top destinations around the world.
 Our expert consultants do everything from recommending and booking accommodations (including qualified options not featured on Ciao Bambino) to developing comprehensive multi-stop itineraries, including activities and vetted guides.
-For more information and to request assistance, go to the CB!
-Vacation Consultants page.
+For more information and to request assistance, go to our Connect with a Travel Advisor page.

 From the best hotels to things to do, we have family-ready information.
 Learn more >